Daddy Yankee videography

 Puerto Rican rapper Daddy Yankee has released 98 music videos (as a lead or a featured act) and one film.
-His first music videos were directed for various underground mixtapes during the 1990s decade, in which he appeared as guest artist.
+His first music videos were directed for various underground mixtapes during the 1990s decade, in which he appeared as a guest artist.
 No videos were filmed for his debut studio album No Mercy (1995).
 Three clips were filmed for his second studio album El Cangri.com (2002), including "Latigazo", directed by Puerto Rican rapper and producer Eddie Dee, which introduced his music in New York City and Miami in the United States.
 In 2002, he made a brief appearance in the documentary Big Pun: Still Not a Player.

 Four music videos were filmed for Daddy Yankee's third studio album Barrio Fino (2004).
-Puerto Rican director and designer Carlos Pérez directed videos for "Gasolina", "King Daddy", "No Me Dejes Solo", "Lo Que Pasó, Pasó", "Salud y Vida", and "Corazones".
+Puerto Rican directors Carlos Pérez and Kacho López-Mari directed videos for "Gasolina", "King Daddy" and "No Me Dejes Solo".
+Perez also directed videos "Lo Que Pasó, Pasó", "Salud y Vida", and "Corazones".
 That same year, Daddy Yankee made his acting debut playing Bimbo in the film Vampiros.
-Pérez and Dominican filmmaker Jessy Terrero directed music videos for "Rompe" and "Gangsta Zone", singles for Daddy Yankee's live album Barrio Fino en Directo (2005).
+Carlos Pérez and Dominican filmmaker Jessy Terrero directed music videos for "Rompe" and "Gangsta Zone", as well as singles for Daddy Yankee's live album Barrio Fino en Directo (2005).
 "Rompe" garnered a nomination for an MTV Video Music Award for Best Hip-Hop Video at the 23rd MTV Video Music Awards.
 Carlos Pérez directed the music videos for "Mensaje de Estado" and "Ella Me Levanto" from the rapper's fourth studio album El Cartel: The Big Boss (2007), while two versions of the single "Impacto" were directed by American filmmakers The Saline Project.